Sport at Middle Park

 - Development of Playground Manager in sports coaching, training, opportunities to shadow and team teach

-- Continue to extend the specialist cricket coaching during curriculum time for G&T pupils in Years 4-6, to include competition
+- Continue to extend the specialist cricket coaching during and beyond curriculum time

 - Continue to offer the specialist dance tuition to auditioned groups, to include performances

-- Maintain club and community links with Cray Wanderers, Charlton Football Club, Dance Academy, Riding for the Disabled and Capital Kids Cricket
+- Maintain club and community links with Cray Wanderers, Charlton Football Club, KT and The Dance School Academy, Riding for the Disabled and Capital Kids Cricket

 - Continue active membership of the Greenwich School Sports Partnership, maximising opportunities for CPD, contacts and inter school competition